cy5-io/resource-summary/README.md

 ## Required Permissions:

-The sript uses AWS credentials that are configured via the AWS CLI.
+The script uses AWS credentials that are configured via the AWS CLI.
 Please ensure the user / IAM principal being used has the required permissions on the AWS account for which the resource summary is being requested.

 The script requires read-only access via the AWS managed policy "SecurityAudit".